An Activity-Based Model of Transport Demand for Greater Melbourne

 \section{Introduction}

-\glspl{abm} have been extensively used in both private and public sectors to simulate network wide movement relating to mode choices and transportation \citep{milakis_what_2014,infrastructure_victoria_automated_2018,zhang2018integrated,bekhor2011integration,knapen2021activity,kpmg__arup_model_2017}.
-In these examples, individual agents’ travel behaviors are studied within an \gls{abm} simulation to assess the impact of policies and test scenarios on mode choices, travel itineraries and traffic flows.
-In doing so, these models provide much needed evidence for understanding transport systems and land uses and for fine-turning policies to support of better planning and decision making \citep{miller2021activity}, prior to the implementation of interventions. \glspl{abm} can also be used to evaluate competing policies, for example for moderating road network congestion and traffic flows; major issues recognized globally by transport planners and governments impacting the livability and sustainability of growing cities \citep{victoria_state_government_plan_2014,auckland_council_auckland_2018,city_of_toronto_official_2015,city_of_portland_b_o_p_a_s_portland_2009}.
+\glspl{abm} have been extensively used in both private and public sectors to simulate city-wide transportation systems \citep{milakis_what_2014,infrastructure_victoria_automated_2018,zhang2018integrated,bekhor2011integration,knapen2021activity,kpmg__arup_model_2017}.
+In these examples, the travel behaviors of individual travelers are studied within an \gls{abm} simulation to assess the impact of policies and test scenarios on mode choices, travel itineraries and traffic flows.
+In doing so, these models provide much-needed evidence to understand transport systems and land uses and to fine-tune policies to better support planning and decision making \citep{miller2021activity}, prior to the implementation of costly infrastructure changes. \glspl{abm} can also be used to evaluate competing policies, for example, in reducing congestion and moderating traffic flows.
+These are major challenges that are recognized globally by transport planners and governments as impacting the livability and sustainability of growing cities \citep{victoria_state_government_plan_2014,auckland_council_auckland_2018,city_of_toronto_official_2015,city_of_portland_b_o_p_a_s_portland_2009}.
 In this sense, \glspl{abm} provide policymakers with a virtual laboratory to enhance their decision-making.

-\glspl{abm} to date have focused on transport flows with limited attention given to active modes of transport \citep{ziemke_bicycle_2018,kaziyeva_simulating_2021} and the benefits they confer.
-Active transport - walking, cycling and public transport - is health-promoting because it involves physical activity, which reduces the risk of noncommunicable preventable disease \citep{giles-corti_city_2016}.
-However, active transport has co-benefits across multiple sectors.
-Indeed, active transport is viewed as both a solution to network-wide road congestion as well as being a more environmental, sustainable and healthy mode of transport conferring health and environmental co-benefits including reducing green-house gases \citep{watts2015health}.